 The instructor coordinates two field days incorporating local sites, resource topic experts and experienced landowners.
-One field day is focused on wildland natural-resource topics and the other on more agricultural natural-resource topics. he field days may be replaced by virtual classes with local topic experts.
+One field day is focused on wildland natural resource topics and the other on more agricultural natural resource topics.
+The field days may be replaced by virtual classes with local topic experts.